vietecon/me/_posts/2020-08-24-natural-disaster.md

 ![hydroiv_diagram](../assets/img/extremevalue.png)

-Monitoring senatorial scores of roll call votes on environmental legislation and natural disaster losses over a 44 year period, our empirical study shows that  support for environmental legislation increases in response to unusual human losses but does not respond to unusual economic losses
+Monitoring senatorial scores of roll call votes on environmental legislation and natural disaster losses over a 44 year period, our empirical study shows that  support for environmental legislation increases in response to unusual human losses but does not respond to unusual economic losses.
+Their reaction in terms of voting for environmental friendly legislation is not immediate and is relatively short-lived.

 ![alt](../assets/img/sengranger.png)
 ![alt](../assets/img/impact.png)